coreos/coreos-kubernetes/Documentation/kubernetes-on-baremetal.md

 ## Provisioning

-Network booting and provisioning CoreOS clusters can be automated using the CoreOS [matchbox][matchbox-gh] project.
-It includes:
+The CoreOS [Matchbox][matchbox-gh] project can automate network booting and provisioning Container Linux clusters.
+It provides:

+* The Matchbox HTTP/gRPC service matches machines to configs, by hardware attributes, and can be installed as a binary, RPM, container image, or deployed on Kubernetes itself.
 * Guides for creating network boot environments with iPXE/GRUB
-* The matchbox HTTP/gRPC [service][matchbox-intro-doc] for booting and provisioning bare-metal machines.
-Match machines by their hardware attributes and serve templated [Ignition][ignition-docs] provisioning configurations.
+* Support for Terraform to allow teams to manage and version bare-metal resources
-* Example clusters including an [etcd cluster][etcd-cluster-example], multi-node [Kubernetes cluster][multi-node-example], and [self-hosted][self-hosted-example] Kubernetes cluster.
+* Example clusters including an [etcd cluster][etcd-cluster-example] and multi-node [Kubernetes cluster][kubernetes-cluster-example].

-[Get started][matchbox-gh] provisioning your machines into CoreOS clusters.
+[Get started][matchbox-intro-doc] provisioning machines into clusters or read the [docs][matchbox-docs].

-The CoreOS bare metal installation documents provide background and deployment options for the boot mechanisms:
+Container Linux bare metal installation documents provide low level background details about the boot mechanisms:

 * [Booting with iPXE][coreos-ipxe]
 * [Booting with PXE][coreos-pxe]